 Board of Directors

-Felicity Gooding, Treasurer
+Felicity Gooding, Deputy Chair and Treasurer

 Ms Gooding is the Chief Financial Officer and Chief Operating Officer of Minderoo, encompassing the philanthropic and private business holdings of Andrew and Nicola Forrest.

 Ms Gooding is a Fellow of the Institute of Chartered Accountants with over fifteen years’ experience specialising in due diligence, mergers and acquisitions and equity and debt financing across various sectors in Washington DC, Singapore and London.
 Ms Gooding has held senior positions at PricewaterhouseCoopers, Diageo Plc and Fortescue Metals Group Ltd where she was instrumental in the raising of over $5bn expansion financing.
 Prior to joining Minderoo, Ms Gooding was an executive at potash development company Sirius Minerals Plc.
 Exploration Companies Inc.

 Anna is a partner at national law firm Clayton Utz and holds undergraduate degrees in Arts and Law from the University of Western Australia and a Master of Laws from the University of Melbourne.
 Anna is a graduate of the Australian Institute of Company Directors.

 With almost 20 years' legal experience Anna advises a broad range of clients on all aspects of employment, industrial relations and safety law.
 Anna also practices in regulatory litigation and compliance with a focus on large financial services.

 Anna leads a number of diversity initiatives at Clayton Utz in Perth and sits on the firm's national diversity and inclusion committee, Momentum, as well as the National Graduate Recruitment Committee.